Wildlife Journal Junior New Hampshire Public Television Knowledge Network

 Life Cycle

-common murre The male and female common murre court each other by bowing and preening their feathers.
-It nests in large colonies on rocky ledges and cliffs.
+Common Murre The male and female common murre court each other by bowing and preening.
+They nest in large colonies on rocky ledges and cliffs.
 The female lays a single egg in a shallow depression in on the ground.

 Behavior